Path integral Monte Carlo simulation of global and local superfluidity in liquid $^{4}$He reservoirs separated by nanoscale apertures: Introduction

 \section{Introduction}

-Unlike the case of normal-metal weak links between superconductors or weak links between reservoirs of liquid $^{3}$He, the construction of superfluid weak links between reservoirs of liquid $^{4}$He presents a considerable engineering challenge.\cite{packardnew} This is due to the difference in the orders of magnitude for the healing length, $\xi$, deep in the condensed phase between those BCS-type systems and liquid $^{4}$He ({\it e.g.}, the value of $\xi(T=0)$ is on the order of 1.0 $\mu$m for a type-II BCS superconductor, \cite{nakahara} 64 nm for $^{3}$He, and 0.3 nm for $^{4}$He).
-If two reservoirs of liquid helium are separated by an array of nanoapertures with average cross-sectional diameter 10 nm, normal fluid can completely fill the array to create a weak link only at temperatures $T$ such that $T_{\lambda} - T \lesssim 0.05$ mK, where $T_{\lambda} \approx 2.17$K is the temperature of the lambda transition.\cite{packard} Engineering of aperture arrays with apertures tens of angstroms in diameter would allow probing of $^{4}$He weak link formation deep in the superfluid phase.
+Unlike the case of normal-metal weak links between superconductors or weak links between reservoirs of liquid $^{3}$He, the construction of nanoscale superfluid weak links with engineered geometry supporting a robust Josephson current between reservoirs of liquid $^{4}$He remains a considerable engineering challenge. \cite{packardnew} The relative difficulty in $^4$He is due to the much smaller value, by orders of magnitude, of the healing length $\xi$ in liquid $^{4}$He relative to that in BCS-type systems when both are deep in their respective condensed phases.
+For example, the measured value of $\xi(T=0)$ is on the order of 1.0 $\mu$m for a type-II BCS superconductor \cite{nakahara} and 64 nm for $^{3}$He (at 0 bar of pressure), compared with only 0.3 nm for $^{4}$He. \cite{packard3} A weak link, which generically consists of two condensed fluids separated by a junction consisting of noncondensed matter, e.g., the same fluid in a noncondensed phase, requires that the mass supercurrent through the connection in response to an external field (e.g., mechanical driving in neutral superfluids, voltage bias in superconductors) is much smaller than the response of the bulk supercurrent.
+If two reservoirs of liquid helium are separated by an array of nanoapertures with an average cross-sectional diameter 10 nm, experimental studies have shown that such an array supports a weak link only at temperatures $T$ very close to the lambda transition, $T_{\lambda} \approx 2.17$K, specifically, at temperatures $T$ such that $T_{\lambda} - T \lesssim 0.05$ mK. \cite{packard} This is consistent with filling of the apertures by normal fluid as the lambda transition is approached from below.